jgbotello/Web-Science/README.md

 # Web Science
-Este repositorio contiene material como parte del proceso de aprendizaje de WEB Science.
+This repository contains material as part of the WEB Science learning process.